 He called his work Zone Analgesia where pressure was applied to the zones corresponding to the location of the injury.
 He also used pressure points on the tongue, palate and the back of the pharynx wall in order to achieve the desired result of pain relief or analgesia.

 Dr. FitzGerald discovered a very interesting fact, that the application of pressure on the zones not only relieved pain but in the majority of cases also relieved the underlying cause as well.

 One of his students, Dr. Edwin F. Bowers, a dentist, persuaded the editor of the Associated Sunday Magazines to publish a series of articles demonstrating the technique and outlining the successes.
 Accompanying the introductory article was this comment by the editor, Mr. Bruce Barton:

-Finally, a few months ago, I went to Hartford unannounced, and spent a day in Dr. FitzGerald’s offices.
-I saw patients who had been cured of goiter; I saw throat and ear troubles immediately relieved by Zone Therapy; I saw a nasal operation performed without any anesthetic whatever; and – in a dentist’s office – teeth extracted without any anesthetic except the analgesic influence of Zone Therapy.
+Finally, a few months ago, I went to Hartford unannounced and spent a day in Dr. FitzGerald’s offices.
+I saw patients who had been cured of goiter.
+Throat and ear troubles were immediately relieved by Zone Therapy.
+I saw a nasal operation performed without any anesthetic whatever; and, in a dentist’s office, teeth extracted without any anesthetic except the analgesic influence of Zone Therapy.

 Afterward I wrote to about fifty practicing physicians in various parts of the country who have heard of Zone Therapy and are using it for the relief of all kinds of cases, even to allay the pains of childbirth.
 Their letters are on file in my office.